Novartis/knockofftools/README.md

 ## References
 Knockoff tools is introduced in [Zimmermann et al. 2023)](under-review).

-Furthremore, details of the novel implemented methods can be found in the following papers:
+Furthermore, details of the novel implemented methods can be found in the following papers:

 - Sparse sequential knockoffs in [Zimmermann et al. (2023)](under-review)
 - Sequential knockoffs in [Kormaksson et al. (2021)](https://onlinelibrary.wiley.com/doi/full/10.1002/sim.8955)